 “A pineapple tart has 74g of calories, but who are we kidding, you’ll eat at least 9 at one go, which is like eating x bowls of rice.”

-and eating occurs - I end the night with one final upload on IG and sweep through my Facebook feed before retiring
+I can’t possibly be the only one that fumes internally whenever I see these snack-shaming infographics pop up my Facebook feed - gee, thanks for sharing, #fitspo friend.
+After a day of visiting - in which endless snacking and eating occurs - I end the night with one final upload on IG and sweep through my Facebook feed before retiring for the night.

 Alas, during this festive season, the food fact-mill starts spinning and I have to open an album full of fa(c)tsheets of the calories present in pineapple tarts, love letters, bak kwa, and all of the goodies I just had.

 Ps: did you know I have to sprint for two years straight to burn off the calories I took just today?